iTwin/reality-capture/typescript/sdk/README.md

 # Node support

-This package does not support Node environment for data transfer and token factory.
-However, reality-capture-node extends this package so it is possible to upload, download, and get access token in Node environment.
+This package does not support Node environment for data transfer.
+However, reality-capture-node extends this package so it is possible to upload and download in Node environment.
 See [reality-capture-node](./../sdk-node/README.md) for more information about this package.

 ## Pre-reqs